alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-24-rule-on-takfir-on-sinners.md

 lang: en
 locale: en
 category: [fatwas,takfir, sects]
-excerpt: "Ahlus-Sunnah do not consider a person who commits sins while knowing that they are Haram as a kafir but he is regarded as disobedient and of weak belief and should be submitted to Had."
+summary: "Ahlus-Sunnah do not consider a person who commits sins while knowing that they are Haram as a kafir but he is regarded as disobedient and of weak belief and should be submitted to Had."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz